jimagane/finalproject/README.md

 1. Clone program files from repository to run or edit.

+2. In App.js file, line 148 replace `YOUR_GOOGLEMAPS_API_KEY_HERE` with your personal GoogleMaps API key to enable Google Maps API load.

+3. In YelpAPI.js file, line 6 replace `YOUR_YELP_AUTHORIZATION_KEY_HERE` with your personal Yelp Fusion access key to enable Yelp Reviews load.

-2. Run `npm install`, `npm run build` and `serve -s build` to view app.
+4. Run `npm install`, `npm run build` and `serve -s build` to view app.

-3. Use browser to visit local site: http://localhost:5000
+5. Use browser to visit local site: http://localhost:5000

 ## Running Tests